bazhawk/bazhawk/README.md

 - 👋 Hi, I’m @bazhawk.
-I know SQL well but I'm now wanting to expand my vocabulary
+I know SQL well but I'm now wanting to expand my vocabulary.
 - 👀 I’m interested in ... at the moment as many languages as possible.
-I'm completing the ODIN Project
+I'm completing the ODIN Project.
 - - 🌱 I’m currently learning ...
-Unix
+Unix.

 <!---
 bazhawk/bazhawk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.